prashsamosa/elixir-in-action/readme.md

-Here's an updated **README.md** file based on your repository's structure and the chapters/files you've listed:

----

-# Elixir in Action - Exercises & Solutions (Third Edition)
+# Elixir in Action - Implementation & Solutions (Third Edition)

 This repository contains all the exercises, solutions, and implementations from the book **[Elixir in Action (Third Edition) by Saša Jurić](https://www.amazon.in/Elixir-Action-Third-Sa%C5%A1a-Juric/dp/1633438511)**.
 Each chapter is implemented as a standalone module, with tests included.